dataminr/react-components/docs/pagemessage.md

     type: string
     required: true
     description: The message to be displayed.

 type
     type: string
     required: true
     description: The type of message (success, error, warning, info, or some custom type).

 options
     type: object
     required: false
     definition: Configuration overrides for icon, closeIcon, and duration.

     icon
         type: string
         required: false
         description: The icon to display next to the message.

     closeIcon
         type: string
         required: false
         description: The icon used to dismiss the message.

     duration
         type: number
         required: false
         description: How long the message will be displayed before automatically dismissing itself.
 Set to 0 to force user to dismiss manually.
         default: 3000

+    disableTransition
+        type: boolean
+        required: false
+        description: Whether to show a transition when the message appears and disappears.
 ```

 #### Example Usage